marigold-dev/training-dapp-3/README.md

 Main function will add this new entrypoint too.

 Tickets are very special objects that cannot be **DUPLICATED**.
-During compilation to Michelson, using a variable twice, copying a structure holding tickets are genrating `DUP` command.
-To avoid our contract to fail at runtime, Ligo will parse statically our code during compilation to detect any DUP on tickets.
+During compilation to Michelson, using a variable twice, copying a structure holding tickets are generating `DUP` command.
+To avoid our contract to fail at runtime, Ligo will parse statically our code during compilation time to detect any DUP on tickets.

-To solve most of issues, we need to segregate ticket objects, or structures containing ticket objects in order to avoid compilation errors.
-To do this, just destructure any object until you get tickets isolated on a variable.
+To solve most of issues, we need to segregate ticket objects from the rest of the storage, or structures containing ticket objects in order to avoid compilation errors.
+To do this, just destructure any object until you get tickets isolated.

 Here below, `store` object is destructured to isolate `ticketOwnership` object holding our tickets.
 You need then to modify the function arguments to pass each field of the the storage separately